Miss SUU Kicks Off Her Platform with a Reading Marathon

 March 26, 2007

 Miss SUU celebrated the Cat in the Hat’s 50th birthday reading to children.
-On March 2 Cassandra Averill read her favorite Dr. Suess book to over 1000 students in six different elementary schools and to a crowd of more than 50 young children during reading time at the Cedar City public library.
+On March 2 Cassandra Averill read her favorite Dr. Seuss book to over 1000 students in six different elementary schools and to a crowd of more than 50 young children during reading time at the Cedar City public library.

 Averill’s platform focuses on her program, “Read for Life,” and encourages early literacy and getting children to enjoy reading.
 The principals and teachers involved were glad to have her promote such an important foundation to the children, who took pleasure in her excitement.